thomascgray/fantasy-content-generator/README.md

 and can all be found on the base Fantasy Content Generator object.

-Most sets expose a `generate()` function, some expose others unique to that set.
+Sets expose a `generate()` function, some expose others unique to that set.

-See our [API Reference](https://github.com/thomascgray/fantasy-content-generator/blob/master/docs/API.md) for full details of the API methods available.

 _Many of the sets are currently WIP and quite limited.
 More content to come soon!
 Follow [me on Twitter](https://twitter.com/tmcgry) for release and update details._